clhenrick/am-i-rent-stabilized/11ty/README.md

 ## Website architecture

+This project uses ESM, with the exception of component and unit tests that utilize the Jest testing framework.
+These files use a mix of ESM and CJS, an artifact of Jest unfortunately having never fully migrated to ESM.

-This project uses 100% ESM, no common JS!
-Code resides in the `src/` directory (in case that isn't obvious).
+Source code resides in the `src/` directory (in case that isn't obvious).
+The following directories assume `src/` as the parent directory (e.g. `_data/` is `src/_data/`).

 ### _data/